 The other thing that has change on the packaging is that under ALMANAC at the top of the packaging, it no longer says SINGLE ORIGIN, it has been replaced with COFFEE ROASTERS which shows my proper branding and logo.

-I honestly think my branding is fairly weak. business Band marketing definitely isnt my strength.
+I honestly think my branding is fairly weak.
+Business Brand marketing definitely isn't my strength.
 It initially made sense in my head for it to say single origin right?
 The single origin says single origin and the blends says blend, awesome!
 Except, I think it's also fairly clear that it's a single lot by all the farm information on the labels.
 And having SINGLE ORIGIN and COFFEE ROASTERS on the label looked far too cluttered.
 So I've made the decision to just scrap it, and try work on strengthening my branding and having my proper logo on the label.
 I'm happy with the decision!
 I also think it's pretty obvious now that it's a single origin by all the additional info on the bag.
 Maybe I'm wrong?
 Let's find out!

 I think for now, I'm content.
 Printed bags with more visual aspects will be the next goal but probably nothing too soon.
 I'll likely also try find a way to condense the back label information that contains information on varietals and region, and place it on the front label.
 That way I can have things like my website or store address (in future), and contact info on there.
 Would also be great to have the lovely Triangle almanac logo somewhere on the packaging too!

 Let me know what you think of the small changes I've made, do they look good? bad? keen to hear your thoughts.